Lanhydrock summer walks

-Our team of knowledgeable garden volunteers lead tours around the formal gardens twice a day on most weekdays, beginning in late March.
+Our team of knowledgeable garden volunteers lead tours around the formal gardens twice a day on most weekdays, beginning on 2nd March.
 You'll learn about the history and planting of the garden and the guides can answer any questions you have about the plants you see.

 Where and when?

-These free tours start from near the gatehouse Mondays though to Fridays at 11.15am and 2.15pm and last for about an hour.
+These free tours start from near the gatehouse Monday to Friday and occasional Saturdays at 11.15am and 2.15pm and last for about an hour.
 The tours are subject to availability, so please give us a ring on 01208 265950 to confirm a tour is running on the day of your visit.

 Explore further afield and learn the history and secrets of the Lanhydrock estate.
-Free tours run every Thursday from April 4th and are led by our friendly volunteer estate guides.
+Free walks run every Thursday from April 4th and are led by our friendly volunteer estate guides.

 Where and when?

-Meet outside the reception building up by the cycle hub every Thursday afternoon.
+Meet outside the reception building every Thursday afternoon.
 Tours run 2pm-3.30pm and are subject to availability so please call 01208 265950 to confirm a tour is running on the day of your visit.

 Lanhydrock has a range of circular walks suitable for all age ranges and abilities.
 Whether it's a stroll along the daffodil-lined Lady's Walk or an adventure to discover the wildlife on the River Fowey, there is something to suit everyone.

 Swimming Pool walk